Soil Carbon Working Group

 Time and Location:

-December 8 and 9 (before AGU), hosted at the Smithsonian Environmental Research Center, Edgewater, Maryland
+December 8 and 9, 2018, hosted at the Smithsonian Environmental Research Center, Edgewater, Maryland

-1. How much variation in carbon stocks and burial rates is attributable to field and lab techniques, and how much to environmental covariates?
+2. How much variation in carbon stocks and burial rates is attributable to field and lab techniques, and how much to process uncertainty?

 The Coastal Carbon Research Coordination Network (CCRCN) is dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 However, we recognise that some groups in our community are subject to historical and ongoing discrimination, and may be vulnerable or disadvantaged.
 Membership in such a specific group can be on the basis of characteristics such as gender, sexual orientation, disability, physical appearance, body size, race, nationality, sex, colour, ethnic or social origin, pregnancy, citizenship, familial status, veteran status, genetic information, religion or belief, political or any other opinion, membership of a national minority, property, birth, age, or choice of text editor.
 We do not tolerate harassment of participants on the basis of these categories, or for any other reason.